amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

        endpointAddress: "http://localhost:9415/api/v2/spans"
  ```

-For New Relic you need to specify the endpoint of the New Relic API.
+For New Relic, specify the endpoint of the New Relic API.
 Here's an example of a configuration file for New Relic:

  ```yaml
 apiVersion: dapr.io/v1alpha1